United Athletic Conference (football)

-The United Athletic Conference (UAC), also known as The United, is an intercollegiate athletic conference formed in 2023 for the sport of football.
-Its members compete in the NCAA Division I Football Championship Subdivision (FCS).
-The lineup for the 2025 season includes institutions in the states of Arkansas, Alabama, Georgia, Kentucky, Tennessee, Texas, and Utah.
-The conference originated as a merger of the existing football leagues of the Atlantic Sun Conference (ASUN) and Western Athletic Conference (WAC).
-The UAC will become an all-sports conference in 2026, including eight former members of the WAC and ASUN plus one school arriving from the Ohio Valley Conference.
+The United Athletic Conference (UAC), also known as The United, was an intercollegiate athletic conference formed in 2023 for the sport of football.
+It originated as an alliance of the existing football leagues of the Atlantic Sun Conference (ASUN) and Western Athletic Conference (WAC).
+Its members competed in the NCAA Division I Football Championship Subdivision (FCS).
+On July 1, 2026, the UAC ceased to exist as a football-only conference, and the WAC assumed the UAC name as part of a strategic rebranding.
+The members of the football-only UAC became the core membership of the all-sports UAC.

 History

 2021 season as "AQ7"

 After sponsoring major-college football (ultimately at the FBS level) from 1962 through 2012, the WAC suffered membership changes that transformed it into a non-football conference as of 2013, and it remained so for eight seasons.
 On January 14, 2021, the WAC announced the addition of five new members, all of which were already playing FCS football, and declared its intention to reinstate football as a conference sport at the FCS level.
 The new members included the "Texas Four" of Abilene Christian University, Lamar University, Sam Houston State University, and Stephen F. Austin State University, all from the Southland Conference, along with Southern Utah University, from the Big Sky Conference.
 Initially, all five planned to join the WAC in July 2022, but the entry of the Texas Four was moved up to July 2021 after the Southland expelled its departing members.

 The same week that the WAC announced its plans to resume football, the Atlantic Sun Conference (then officially branded as the ASUN Conference) revealed plans to sponsor the sport for the first time, also at the FCS level.
 On January 29, 2021, the ASUN announced that it would be adding three football-playing schools: Eastern Kentucky University, the University of Central Arkansas, and former member Jacksonville State University.

 Both the WAC and the ASUN thus fell short of the minimum six football-playing members needed for an automatic qualifier to the FCS postseason.
 On February 23, 2021, they announced a partnership in which the WAC's Texas Four would join the three incoming ASUN football members for at least the 2021 season, in what was called the ASUN–WAC (or WAC–ASUN) Challenge.
 The Challenge was abbreviated as the "AQ7", as the top finisher of the seven teams would be an automatic qualifier for the FCS postseason.